 But where they really make a difference and are an integral part of the pollination process is with figs and orchids.
 There are around a hundred species of orchids that rely mostly on wasps to pollinate them.
 If male wasps extinct or cease to live near these species of orchids, the orchids will go extinct.

 No. Even though they drink nectar they do not make honey out of it but use it to feed their young.
 They use nectar for energy boost more than for anything else.
 They prefer to eat smaller insects.

 Depending on the type of wasp, their diet preferences vary from tiny insects to flower nectar.
 Some species feed their young with insects but the adults can survive well on nectar and fruit juices.

 However, some types of wasps are very strict in their diet and will only consume other insects.

 For example the most famous ones – yellowjackets, European hornet, spider wasp, paper wasp, etc. feed on insects and the adults may sometimes feed on fruit juices while hunting for insects to feed their larvae.

-The yellowjacket does not stick to a particular diet as much and can be seen scavenging for food in garbage cans, around animal or insect carcasses, picnics, and this makes it a nuisance to people.
+The yellowjacket does not stick to a particular diet as much and can be seen scavenging for food in garbage cans, around animal or insect carcasses and even picnics, which makes them a nuisance to people.